 Elements of Floral Design

 There are 8 basic elements of floral design that you may not realize that you already knew.
 These elements are line, form, space, texture, pattern, fragrance, size, and colour.
 Understanding each of these elements will help you decide what flowers to put in each container and how to get the most out of the available space for your floral design.
-Here are the basics of each element so you can get a better grasp on why they are so important to floral design and how they will make you a better creator of floral designs.
+Here are the basics of each element so you can get a better grasp on why they are so important to floral design and how they will make you a better floral designer.

 Line is a very basic element as it pertains to the visual path your eye takes through a composition.
 It mainly refers to the distance in between two points.
 Though these visual pathways direct your eyes movement through the floral design, they also allow the person viewing the design to take in more of the details when properly directed.
 It is important to understand that line will also make the design more pleasing to look at as well since it will help to attract the eye to the piece.
 You can create lines through vertical, horizontal, diagonal, and curved lines which create different feelings for the viewer.
 Vertical lines are a signal of strength and power while horizontal lines are more peaceful and calming, diagonal lines are more energetic and require more movement from the eye while curved lines are much more comforting.